 There is a lot going on here.
 This is where you get to show you understand the relevant supply chain and logistics principles, and show you can apply them to solve problems in this demanding case study.
 Fantastic Corporation does not run all of the facilities in this supply chain (such as the factories of suppliers and the stores or retailers) but there are operating estimates entered for those facilities anyway so you can get an idea of how profitable your business is for those suppliers and retailers.

 For ideas on how to start expanding this supply chain see SCM Globe online user guide section “Tips for Building Supply Chain Models“.
-In particular, scroll down to the “Vehicles” section and read the techniques for modeling deliveries made by ocean shipping.
+In particular, scroll down to the “Vehicles” section and read the techniques for modeling deliveries made by ocean shipping or air freight.
 For the sake of accuracy, those techniques are used in this model when you import it from the library.
-The speed of ocean vehicles has been increased to model weekly shipments and deliveries and the cost per kilometer has been cut in half to model the use of one-way shipping containers.
+The speed of ocean vehicles has been increased to model weekly shipments and deliveries and the cost per kilometer of ocean and air freight has been cut in half to model the use of one-way shipping containers.

 This case study continues with a second case that explores supply chain risk management and business continuity issues.
 This second case is titled “Fantastic Corporation – Unexpected Events“.